 In operation, too, it’s a more elegant design than others.
 The camera mount can be used to re-position the scanner’s height and distance and the black-out tent in the box is a nice touch too.

 SOL also offers a nice glimpse at a potential world of 3D sharing, providing each of their customers with about 30 models' worth of space to share their models from.
 This is both a kindness not bestowed by others and has the nagging effect of making you want more.(opens in new tab)

-Supplied with a plastic stand, this looks more like a complete product than some scanners and that’s great news for reliability (especially in education).
-That’s because the scanner is hard-wired to the turntable meaning the two are far less likely to part ways thanks to a knock once they’re calibrated – unless, of course, you’re going over the 200mm (7.9”) size for auto-turned objects.
+Supplied with a plastic stand, this looks more like a complete product than some 3D scanners, and that’s great news for reliability; especially in education.
+That’s because the scanner is hard-wired to the turntable, meaning the two are far less likely to part ways thanks to a knock once they’re calibrated – unless, of course, you’re going over the 200mm (7.9 inch) size for auto-turned objects.

 The software is easy to use, with on-screen guides through the process and – crucially – the repairing and assembling of the scan afterward.
 You can export a number of file formats too, including .3mf with color data.

 Note, the EinScan-SP, the pricier model, approximately halves speed and doubles resolutions, as well as allowing specific coded targets to be added.(opens in new tab)